Collaborating With You to Restore Ease and Resilience in Your Body

 This practice is a good fit for people who:

-Are engaged in their own healing process and want support with the physical component
+Are engaged in their healing process and want support with the physical component

-Experience persistent or complex discomfort or pain and are seeking sensitive, respectful care
+Experience persistent or complex pain and are seeking sensitive, respectful care

 Appreciate subtle, nervous-system-aware treatment